awsdocs/amazon-kendra-developer-guide/doc_source/in-adding-documents.md

 # Adding documents directly to an index<a name="in-adding-documents"></a>

 You can add documents directly to an index using the [BatchPutDocument](API_BatchPutDocument.md) API\.
 You can't add documents directly using the console\.
 When you're using the console, you use a data source to add documents\.

-You can add only the following types of documents with the `BatchPutDocuments` API\.
-+ Plain text
-+ HTML
-+ PDF
-+ Microsoft PowerPoint
-+ Microsoft Word

 Documents can be added from an S3 bucket or supplied as binary data\.

+For a list of document types supported by Amazon Kendra see [Types of documents](https://docs.aws.amazon.com/kendra/latest/dg/index-document-types.html)\.

 Adding documents to an index is an asynchronous operation\.
 After you call the `BatchPutDocument` API, you use the [BatchGetDocumentStatus](API_BatchGetDocumentStatus.md) API to monitor the progress of indexing your documents\.
 When you call the `BatchGetDocumentStatus` API with a list of document IDs, it returns the status of the document\.
 When the status of the document is `INDEXED` or `FAILED`, processing of the document is complete\.
 When the status is `FAILED`, the `BatchGetDocumentStatus` API returns the reason that the document couldn't be indexed\.